nhsconnect/FHIR-CDS/pages/explore/api_guidance_response.md

 This element contains the output parameters of the evaluation and is critical because it carries the current state of the triage journey.

 ### Result element of the GuidanceResponse ###
-Further guidance about the population of this element can be viewed on the <a href="api_return_guidance_response.html">Result interaction</a> pages.
+Further guidance about the population of this element can be viewed on the [Result interaction](api_return_guidance_response.html) page.

 ### DataRequirement element of the GuidanceResponse ###
 The scenarios in which this element may be used are outlined below:-